jhl267/Projects/README.md

 The main steps were:

-Webscrap all lyrics from Biggie and Tupac's Albums, including posthumous albums Train a model being able to predict and create data for Flask app to use Link Spotiy's API to try out the model on any song in their library Each of the links above is a Jupyter Notebook file with Python code to complete each step.
+Webscrapped all lyrics from Biggie and Tupac's Albums, including posthumous albums, into dataframe Cleaned the lyrics, added stopwords, removed intercludes and repeat choruses Created model and looked at lyrical trends over time for both artists Used topic modeling (non-negative matrix factorization) to examine common themes amongst America's two biggest rappers